-Coupled carbon gases simulation (CH4-CO-CO2-OCS), implemented as a KPP mechanism (cf).
+Coupled carbon gases simulation (CH4-CO-CO2-OCS), implemented as a KPP mechanism (cf Bukosa et al. [[Bukosa et al., 2023]]).

 You must configure your build with -DMECH=carbon in order to use this simulation.

 Attention: This simulation is still undergoing validation and testing.
 We therefore do not recommend using this simulation in the present version.